tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/postgresql.md

 ## Incremental Data Synchronization Principle

-By PostgreSQL's logical decoding function, Tapdata Cloud can extract the changes made to the transaction log and handle the changes in a user-friendly manner.
+By PostgreSQL's logical decoding function, TapData Cloud can extract the changes made to the transaction log and handle the changes in a user-friendly manner.
 Supported Change Data Capture (CDC) is as follows:

 - Logical Decoding: Used to parse logical change events from Wal logs.
 - Replication Protocol: Provides a mechanism for consumers to subscribe the database changes in real time.